 Let’s start off on this one by talking about how Luby’s ended up with Fuddruckers.
 Originally founded in 1979 in San Antonio by Phil Romano, of Romano’s Macaroni Grill fame.
 Fuddruckers was an early hit as far as burger chains go.
 It appealed to a yuppie crowd who wanted burgers, but not necessarily fast food, and had to deal with a fair share of competitors, most notably Flakey Jakes.
 By the late 90s however, Fuddruckers was beginning to feel a bit dated, and was spun off to new ownership.
 After being with an independent company for a while and making little progress in terms of updates, Austin based Magic Brands LLC acquired Fuddruckers with hopes of turning things around.
 In addition to the burger joint, Magic Brands also acquired chicken chain Koo Koo Roo (to be said like a crowing rooster) as well.
 Despite some limited success in the beginning during the mid 2000s recession, things really began to take a nosedive for the company.
 By 2010 Magic Brands was in the process of liquidating their company and Luby’s made a bid for them.
 As a result, in June 2010 for $61 Million Luby’s purchased Fuddruckers, Koo Koo Roo, and all 201 restaurants (only three were KKR locations)

 So, it’s 2021, just over 10 years later and Fuddruckers is down to a total of 92 locations throughout the United States, while the nosedive feared by many during Magic Brand’s bankruptcy was avoided, Luby’s ownership has proved to be less than fruitful for the company.
 While I don’t have exact reasoning as to why Fuddruckers fared so poorly under Luby’s, it’s likely related to a few obvious things.
-The stores were rarely updated or remodeled, we’re in the final steps of Luby’s liquidation and I still couldn’t tell you which logo is official because they seem to switch constantly.
+The stores were rarely updated or remodeled.
+We’re in the final steps of Luby’s liquidation, and I still couldn’t tell you which Fuddruckers logo is official because they aren’t consistent.
 Next, increased competition from upscale quick service burger chains, like Five Guys, Shake Shack, etc… They definitely don’t have the “character” or sit-down charm that Fuddruckers has, but they are usually cheaper, and faster than Fuddruckers.
 One other big issue is a lack of investment from Luby’s in building new Fuddruckers stores.
-While some new locations were built, most were just added onto existing Luby’s locations.
+While a few new locations were built, most were just added onto existing Luby’s locations.
 So finally, let’s get onto the detail of the sales.
 In a deal very similar to what Luby’s did with Calvin Gin, they are selling the brand, existing locations, franchise rights, etc… all to one individual, Nicholas Perkins, who was already a major franchisee, but became one of the largest after acquiring 15 locations from Luby’s earlier this year.
 Perkin’s company is named Black Titan Holding LLC. and will hold own and operate any Fuddruckers previously held by Luby’s, with the exception of those locations that are collocated with a Luby’s Cafeteria.